muhammettarik/flaskChartJs/README.md

-This is a basic flask application with web socket to get real time data and display them on chart.
+This is a basic flask application with web socket and ajax to get real time data and display them on chart.

 # To run